BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 Once that’s done and dusted, you will be assigned to your first news team.
 In general, you’ll find that you’ll get a variety of placements where you can pick up training across lots of different sectors, as well as intensive training interspersed throughout.

-Training is delivered by both specialists and senior BBC journalists across BBC Academy.
+Training is delivered by both specialists and senior BBC journalists across the BBC Academy.
 You’ll also get a mentor who will be able to support and guide you throughout the entire training process.

 The BBC has put together a structured evaluation process for the duration of the program, so you’ll also be given plenty of feedback on your strengths and weaknesses — and have the opportunity to share your own thoughts, too.